-The mortgage-backed fixed rate Notes are due in 2072.
-The interest rate applicable on the Notes up to and including the interest period ending in the quarter to 31 August 2027 is 4 20% per annum.
-Thereafter, the interest rate applicable to the Notes will be 5 20% per annum until 2072 when the Notes become due.
+The mortgage-backed floating rate Notes are due in 2072.
+The interest rate applicable on the Notes up to and including the interest period ending in the quarter to 31 August 2027 is 60% of the three-month LIBOR rate for Sterling deposits less 0 30% per annum.
+Thereafter, the interest rate applicable to the Notes will be 60% of the three-month LIBOR rate for Sterling deposits plus 0 10% per annum until 2072 when the Notes become due